gravitational/teleport/docs/4.2/admin-guide.md

     # This setting configures Teleport to send the audit events to three places:
     # To keep a copy on a local filesystem, in Firestore and to Stdout.
-    audit_events_uri:  ['file:///var/lib/teleport/audit/events', 'firestore://events', 'stdout://']
+    audit_events_uri:  ['file:///var/lib/teleport/audit/events', 'firestore://Example_TELEPORT_FIRESTORE_TABLE_NAME', 'stdout://']

-    # This setting configures Teleport to save the recorded sessions in an GCP storage:
+    # This setting configures Teleport to save the recorded sessions in GCP storage:
     audit_sessions_uri: gs://Example_TELEPORT_S3_BUCKET/records
 ```

-* Replace `Example_GCP_Project_Name` and `Example_TELEPORT_DYNAMO_TABLE_NAME`
+* Replace `Example_GCP_Project_Name` and `Example_TELEPORT_FIRESTORE_TABLE_NAME`
   with your own settings.
 Teleport will create the table automatically.
 * The AWS authentication setting above can be omitted if the machine itself is
   running on an EC2 instance with an IAM role.

 * Audit log settings above are optional.
 If specified, Teleport will store the
-  audit log in Firestore and the session recordings **must** be stored in an GCP
+  audit log in Firestore and the session recordings **must** be stored in a GCP
   bucket, i.e.both `audit_xxx` settings must be present.
 If they are not set,
   Teleport will default to a local file  system for the audit log, i.e.
 `/var/lib/teleport/log` on an auth server.